 Methods: Data are from the National Diet and Nutrition Survey (NDNS) Rolling Programme (2008/09-15/16) which included 6155 adults aged 19 or older in the UK.
 Time of the day was defined as: 6-9 am, 9-12 noon, 12-2 pm, 2-5 pm, 5-8 pm, 8-10 pm and 10 pm-6 am.
 Responses for carb intake within each time slot were categorised into: not eating any food, carb contributed < 50% or ≥ 50% of total energy.
 Multilevel latent class analysis (MLCA) models were applied in finding the latent classes of carb consumption accounting for the hierarchical data structure.
 Survey-designed multivariable regression models were used to assess the associations between carb eating patterns and hypertension, body mass index (BMI), and waist circumferences (WC).

 Results: Three carb eating day patterns (low/high percentage, and regular meal days) were found in 24483 observation days, based on which three types of carb eaters were defined: low (28.1%), moderate (28.8%), and high (43.1%) carb eaters.
 On average, low-carb eaters consumed the highest amount of total energy intake (7985.8 kJ), and they had higher percentages of energy contributed by fat and alcohol, especially after 8 pm.
 Moderate-carb eaters consumed the lowest amount of total energy (7341.8 kJ) while they had the tendency of eating carb later in time-of-day.
 High-carb eaters consumed most of their carb and energy within time slots of 6-9 am, 12-2 pm and 5-8 pm.
 In men, moderate-carb eaters may have lower odds of having hypertension compared with low-carb eaters (adjusted OR: 0.64, 95%CI: 0.41, 1.01).
-In women, high-carb eaters lived with partners had both lower BMI (-1.76 kg/m2, -2.87, -0.73) and WC (-4.71 cm, -7.00, -2.43) compared with low-carb eaters, although these inverse associations were not observed in women who lived alone (p for interaction 0.014, and 0.009).
+In women, high-carb eaters who lived with partners had both lower BMI (-1.76 kg/m2, -2.87, -0.73) and WC (-4.71 cm, -7.00, -2.43) compared with low-carb eaters, although these inverse associations were not observed in women who lived alone (p for interaction 0.014, and 0.009).

 Conclusions: Contrary to the expectation, profiles of high-carb eaters seemed to be healthier among three types of carb eaters.
 Low-carb eaters probably followed the diet out of health purposes but they may have chosen fat or alcohol as replacements of carb, which could probably be a concern from a public health point of view.
 Whether these circadian carb-eating patterns are associated with changes in blood pressure and/or obesity longitudinally should be further investigated.